evo-lua/evo-lua.github.io/docs/how-to-guides/native-webviews.md

 ### Mac OS

-You cannot run webviews without blocking on Mac OS X. This is because the `webview` library doesn't currently support it, and I don't have experience with Objective-C bindings, WebKit messaging, or a Mac OS machine to test potential implementations with.
-You can still run a WebView, but it will always block the event loop (main thread).
+You cannot run webviews without blocking the event loop on Mac OS X. This is because the `webview` library doesn't currently support it, and I don't have experience with Objective-C bindings, WebKit messaging, or a Mac OS machine to test potential implementations with.
+You can still run *one* WebView, but it will always block the event loop (main thread).

-There is probably a way to run only a single iteration and update the event loop, but I don't know how.
-PRs welcome!
+There is *probably* a way to run only a single iteration and update the event loop, but I don't know how.
+Send PRs?

+**TODO Link to contribution guide**

 ### Windows 10 and 11